When? The second Tuesday of every month at 11 a.m and the final Thursday of each month at 7 p.m. at the Irish Immigration Center.

 Who?
 Anyone with an interest in learning more about their Irish past.
 All are welcome.

 What?
 The John J.McDevitt Irish Genealogy Society of Delaware County was founded in 2011 by John McDevitt.
 John had done extensive research on his Irish ancestors and wanted to share this with other people of Irish ancestry.

-Members of the society attend a gathering facilitated by group leader Patrick Corey once a month.
+Members of the society attend a gathering facilitated by group leader Patrick Corey on the second Tuesday of the month.
+Lori Lander Murphy of Irish Philadelphia leads the group on the final Thursday evening of the month.
 The group employs the self-help method of research.
 Each gathering highlights a special topic of interest related to Irish history and culture as well as the following features:

 Resources and tips for collecting genealogical information

 Shared library of books and articles on Irish history and culture

 A genealogy ‘starter kit’ including DVD and checklists